|

 - Setting up registration tables at a tournament

 The difference between a smooth registration process and a traffic jam is knowing how tabroom.com works, and how to use it to move people quickly out of the world and into your events.
-This pdf works regardless of whether you're actually doing your tabbing on tabroom.
-And consider this a strong recommendation: have an adult (maybe even the tournament director) run registration and, especially, collect the money and enter the amounts collected into the system.
+This pdf sums it all up.
+And consider this a strong recommendation: at high school tournaments, have an adult (maybe even the tournament director) run registration and, especially, collect the money and enter the amounts collected into the system.

 Judge Management